Quick! How many times this past week have you used the word “busy?”

 Now, this is a struggle for me.
 At any given time, I feel like I’m juggling a million things.
 I’m sure everyone feels the same.

 So I jump back and forth between tasks getting little bits and pieces done and often, everything is half-complete.
-I don’t feel that “win” of being totally productive and all I’ve spent is time to finish nothing.
+I don’t feel that “win” of being totally productive and all I’ve spent is time finishing nothing.

 The goal is to stop multitasking so much.
 They say that when you switch back and forth between tasks, it wastes a ton of mental energy.